Book of Concord: Context in Christendom

 The simple Latin title of the Book of Concord, Concordia (Latin for "an agreeing together"), is fitting for the character of its contents: Christian statements of faith setting forth what is believed, taught, and confessed by the confessors "with one heart and voice."
 This follows St. Paul's directive: "that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment."
 (1 Cor.
 1:10; NKJV).
 The creeds and confessions that constitute the Book of Concord are not the private writings of their various authors:

-Inasmuch, however, as they are in complete agreement with Holy Scripture, and in this respect differ from all other particular symbols (i.e., denominational creeds and credal statements), the Lutheran confessions are truly ecumenical and catholic in character.
+Inasmuch, however, as they are in complete agreement with Holy Scripture, and in this respect differ from all other particular symbols, (Note: i.e., denominational creeds and credal statements) the Lutheran confessions are truly ecumenical and catholic in character.
 They contain the truths believed universally by true Christians everywhere, explicitly by all consistent Christians, implicitly even by inconsistent and erring Christians.
 Christian truth, being one and the same the world over is none other than that which is found in the Lutheran confessions.